Dasharo/docs/docs/osf-trolling-list/build_process.md

   with what version of dev and build system, description should include side-spec compliance e.g. ACPI, SMBIOS, UEFI etc.
 * reproducible process that works across systems and in long run
+* signature, so anyone can identify where build and dev env coming from and if it is trustworthy

 ## Ideas for solving above issues